 If you’re applying for academic jobs, the CV you send will be different to the one you send to work in a bank or bakery, but you should also tweak every CV you send to the specific job you apply for.

 The facts don’t change, but you might choose to emphasise certain skills and experience over others.

 How to write your PhD thesis: The secrets of academic writing

 21st November 2018 2018

 2: Not all content is equal

-Just like in your thesis, not everything you could but in is equally valuable.
-The 80:20 principle applies.
+Just like in your thesis, not all potential content in is equally valuable.

 Not everything you’ve done is equally interesting to an employer.
 You want them to read you CV and want to know more about you, rather than skimming sections looking for something interesting.

 Once you’ve listed your PhD, master’s degree and undergraduate degree, there’s no need to say where you went to high school.
 If you have a ton of experience as a computer programmer, saying you can use Microsoft Office is pointless.

 I’d say 2 pages is a maximum for a CV, but if you had to reduce your CV to one page (which is OK to do), what information would be indispensable?